mnakao/ODP/README.md

 * [OUT] height : Height of a grid graph.
 * [OUT] length : Maximum length of a grid graph.

-## Function for a graph with symmetry
+## Function for a general graph with symmetry
 Symmetry in this software means that when the vertices are arranged on a circle, the graph when rotated by `360/symmetries` degrees and the graph before rotation match.